subatomic-tecnologia/wc-visual-status/README.md

 ### Custom Placement

 If you want to change where the status is displayed, simply add a filter to the `wc_visual_status_hook` tag and return a string containing the hook name that should be called for rendering.
 The plugin will take care of the rest.

+## License

+This project is licensed under the very permissive [BSD 3-Clause License](LICENSE), which basically allows you to use the plugin free of charge, both for personal and commercial work.
+If you feel like contributing to the development of this plugin, please consider donating through the buttons presented at the top of this file.
+Your support is very welcome!

 ## Special Thanks